It’s Not About You, You, You or You

 I think what they’re doing here, consciously or otherwise, is echoing that snappy comeback to opponents of equal marriage, ‘if you don’t like gay marriage, don’t get gay married’.

 That one always makes me smile, and I agree with the sentiment.
-Lesbians or gay men (I note here that many lesbians and gay men are opposed to marriage as a patriarchal, reform-resistant institution) who choose to get married or form civil partnerships are not affecting anyone else.
+Lesbians or gay men who choose to get married or form civil partnerships are not affecting anyone else.

 But there is no equivalency.
 A trans-identified male, or indeed a female MP who asserts that a move to self-ID won’t affect anyone except those doing the ID-ing is not being honest.